 BRIAN HART QUICK BIO

-Brian Hart M.Ed. is the founder and executive director of the Esselstyn Family Foundation, a non-profit with the mission to “Eradicate lifestyle related diseases through whole food, plant-based nutrition.”
+Brian Hart M.Ed. is the founder and executive director of The Esselstyn Foundation, a non-profit with the mission to “Eradicate lifestyle related diseases through whole food, plant-based nutrition.”
 Brian is a highly experienced educator with over twenty-five years in the field as a teacher, administrator, and advocate for school change in both the public and private sectors.
 Brian specializes in collaborating with educators to help them create immersive, hands-on, experiential programs designed to transform thinking and build problem-solving skills.
 As well, he and his wife, Jane, travel the country educating people of all ages on the benefits of whole food, plant-based eating.
 He is a former Outward Bound instructor, wilderness EMT, plant-based chef, teacher, middle school principal, and carpenter.

 When not advocating for plant-based causes, he is a highly average ultra- endurance athlete with four Ironman finishes to his name, among other run, bike, and ski events.
 Brian graduated from Dickinson College with a BA in History.
 He earned his M.Ed. in teaching and curriculum design from Ursuline College.
 He also holds a Montessori Adolescent Endorsement and plant-based chef certificate from Rouxbe.